Druzai/Bot_Mc_discord/README.md

 ### macOS

 On macOS you should start bot executable file from terminal `%path_to_bot%/bot_executable_file`.
-Because if you just double click on executable file, current working directory will be set as your home directory (`~`) and bot won't find config and key in most cases.
+Because if you just double-click on executable file, current working directory will be set as your home directory (`~`) and bot won't find config and key in most cases.

 For the bot to properly start the Minecraft server you have to have `*.command` or `*.sh` script (in bot setting you can